1102.01 COMPETENCY AND QUALIFICATION OF BIDDERS.

 (6) Written documentation of efforts to assist interested DBE firms in obtaining necessary equipment, supplies, materials, or related assistance or services needed for the project.

-d) The determination made by the Administrative Reconsideration Committee shall be considered final.
+Reconsideration Review Committee shall be considered final.

 1. The Contractor shall use those DBEs for the amounts listed on Form 102115 as submitted with their bid.
 The Contractor shall give the DBE five calendar days to respond to any notice from the Contractor.
 The Contractor shall inform the Engineer of the reasons why a DBE will be unable to complete the work for which they were committed.
 The Contractor shall document their efforts to have another DBE perform the item or to have a DBE perform other items to replace the original DBE commitment amounts.
 Any request for substitution of a DBE subcontractor shall be made to the Engineer and approved by OES-Civil Rights.